kobsio/kobs/CONTRIBUTING.md

 When you want to run kobs inside your Kubernetes cluster, please checkout the Documentation at [kobs.io](https://kobs.io).

+**Using the demo application:** If you want to test your changes against the demo application take a look at [https://kobs.io/installation/demo/#development-using-the-demo](https://kobs.io/installation/demo/#development-using-the-demo).

 ## Add a new Plugin

 To add a new plugin to kobs, you have to create a `proto/<PLUGIN-NAME>.proto`.
 Our [Makefile](./Makefile) will the handle the code generation for your plugin.